Live Wire (novel)

 Live Wire is a 2011 mystery/thriller novel by American author Harlan Coben.
 It is the tenth novel in his series featuring a crime solver and sports agent Myron Bolitar.
 The novel was preceded by Long Lost (2009) and followed by Home (2016).

 In 2010, Live Wire won the world's most lucrative crime fiction award, the RBA Prize for Crime Writing worth €125,000.

 Plot summary

-When Myron's client, former tennis star, Suzze T, and her rock star husband, Lex Ryder, encounter an anonymous Facebook post questioning the paternity of their unborn child, Lex runs off.
+When Myron's client, former tennis star Suzze T, and her rock star husband, Lex Ryder, encounter an anonymous Facebook post questioning the paternity of their unborn child, Lex runs off.
 Suzze – at eight months pregnant – asks Myron to save her marriage, and perhaps her husband's life.
-But when he finds Lex, he also finds someone he wasn't looking for: his sister-in-law, Kitty, who along with Myron's brother abandoned the Bolitar family long ago.
+But when he finds Lex, he also finds someone he wasn't looking for: his sister-in-law, Kitty, who along with Myron's brother, Brad, abandoned the Bolitar family long ago.

 Following Suzze's apparent suicide, Myron and Win find a connection between Lex, the notorious Ache brothers, and the reclusive Gabriel Wire, the more famous half (with Lex) of the top-selling rock duo HorsePower.
 As Myron races to locate his missing brother while their father clings to life, he must face the lies that led to the estrangement – including the ones told by Myron himself.